 Lieut.
 H.Matthews was born in Holmfirth but joined the Netherthong Scout Troop in March 1910.
 He was the first scout in the Huddersfield area to obtain a commission and the first to make the supreme sacrifice.

-Corporal Pickles of Brockholes was well known as a football player and was goalkeeper for the Netherthong team.
-His death was reported in the Express in February 1917.
+Corporal Pickles of Brockholes Lance Corporal Number 14060 9th Battalion Duke of Wellington Regiment was well known as a football player and was goalkeeper for the Netherthong team.
+He had worked at Thongsbridge and Brockholes Railway Station.
+He was reported missing, presumed killed on July 1916, aged 27. ( His death was reported in the Express in February 1917).
+There was no known grave and he was commemorated at Thiepval Memorial to the Missing.
+ROH – Holmfirth War Memorial.

 The Chapter on Netherthong and its involvement in the Boer War and World War 1 is very detailed as it serves as an everlasting record of the role that the young men ,who went off to fight for their country, played in keeping it safe.